The Zeigarnik effect and memory: obsessive thoughts

 Today, some methods of memorizing information use the Zeigarnik effect.
 For example, filmmakers, bloggers, and reporters use it to keep the audience's attention.
 They end a series or video in a way that leaves you with open questions and waiting for the continuation.
 Using this interruption tactic has been shown to have a positive impact on both audience engagement and recall.

-Marketers also use the Zeigarnik effect to some extent, focusing on the first seconds of a video, unexpected plot twists, and understatements in the characters' actions.
+Marketers also use the Zeigarnik effect to some extent, focusing on the first seconds of a video, unexpected plot twists, and intentional ambiguity in characters' actions.
 This approach helps to better remember the advertisement.

 Mental well-being

-A person needs to complete the tasks he started.
+People need to complete the tasks they start.
 Unfinished tasks haunt and do not give us peace.
 Of course, there are people with a high level of tolerance for unfinished tasks, but most will experience discomfort.

 The Zeigarnik effect is a legacy of evolution.
 The more we are bothered by unfinished business, the faster we start to complete it, and this works in our favor.
 After completing the task, we feel more confident, calm and satisfied.